agentmorris/MegaDetector/megadetector.md

 The remainder of this section provides instructions for running our "official" scripts, including installing all the necessary Python dependencies.

-### 1. Install prerequisites: Mambaforge, Git, and NVIDIA stuff
+### 1. Install prerequisites: Miniforge, Git, and NVIDIA stuff

-#### Install Mambaforge
+#### Install Miniforge

-All of the instructions that follow assume you have installed [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
-Mambaforge is an environment for installing and running Python stuff.
-For purposes of this documentation, "Miniforge" and "Mambaforge" are the same thing.
+All of the instructions that follow assume you have installed [Miniforge](https://github.com/conda-forge/miniforge).
+Miniforge is an environment for installing and running Python stuff.

-If you know what you're doing, or you already have Anaconda installed, you can use either Anaconda or Mambaforge; the environment files work with both.
-But our experiences have been best with Mambaforge, so, if you just want to get up and running, start by installing Mambaforge.
-If you're using Anaconda and you're staring at a "solving environment" prompt that's been running for like a day, consider switching to Mambaforge.
+If you know what you're doing, or you already have Anaconda installed, you can use either Anaconda or Miniforge; the environment files work with both.
+But our experiences have been best with Miniforge, so, if you just want to get up and running, start by installing Miniforge.
+If you're using Anaconda and you're staring at a "solving environment" prompt that's been running for like a day, consider switching to Miniforge.

-##### Install Mambaforge on Windows
+##### Install Miniforge on Windows

-To install Mambaforge on Windows, just download and run the [Mambaforge installer](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe).
+To install Miniforge on Windows, just download and run the [Miniforge installer](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe).
 If you get a "Windows protected your PC" warning, you might have to click "More info" and "run anyway".
 You can leave everything at the default value during installation.

-All the instructions below will assume you are running at the Mambaforge command prompt, which is basically just like a regular command prompt, but it has access to all the Python stuff.
-On Windows, once you've installed Mambaforge, you can start your Mamba command prompt by launching the shortcut called "Miniforge prompt" (I know, it's confusing that you installed "Mambaforge", and the prompt is called "Miniforge prompt", but I promise they're the same thing).
+All the instructions below will assume you are running at the Miniforge command prompt, which is basically just like a regular command prompt, but it has access to all the Python stuff.
+On Windows, once you've installed Miniforge, you can start your Miniforge command prompt by launching the shortcut called "Miniforge prompt".

-You will know you are at a Mambaforge prompt (as opposed to run-of-the-mill command prompt) if you see an environment name in parentheses before your current directory, like this:
+You will know you are at a Miniforge prompt (as opposed to run-of-the-mill command prompt) if you see an environment name in parentheses before your current directory, like this:

 <img src="images/anaconda-prompt-base.jpg" style="margin-left:25px;">